 - 2011: The US and Russia joined the EAS

-- 2014: Australia elevated to Strategic Partnership with ASEAN
+- 2014: Australia's relationship with ASEAN elevated to a Strategic Partnership

-- 2015: The Kuala Lumpur Declaration on the 10th Anniversary of the EAS was issued
+- 2015: The Kuala Lumpur Declaration on the 10th Anniversary of the EAS issued

 - May, August and October: EAS Senior Officials' Meetings

 - August: EAS Foreign Ministers' Meeting